What is airtightness?

 Insulation works by trapping air.
 When building insulation is protected on both sides by intelligent air barrier membranes, air movement is stopped, and the insulation can do its job properly.

-Airtightness testing of buildings is commonplace around the world, for very good reasons, and is becoming more so a requirement in New Zealand.
+Airtightness testing of buildings is commonplace around the world, for very good reasons, and is becoming more so a requirement in Australia.

 Whether you do it for health, comfort, energy efficiency or durability, airtightness improves performance.